multinet-app/multinet-server/README.md

 # multinet-girder
-A Girder plugin proof-of-concept for a MultNet API / web application
+A Girder plugin proof-of-concept for a MultiNet API / web application

 ## Installation